 Partnerships

-The Montgomery Area Chamber of Commerce (TechMGM) and the Montgomery AFCEA Chapter Education Foundation will be partnering with the sponsors of AFITC (AU, PEO BES and SAF/A6) to make this event a success.
+The Montgomery AFCEA Chapter Education Foundation will be partnering with the Montgomery Area Chamber of Commerce (TechMGM) and the sponsors of AFITC (AU, PEO BES and SAF/A6) to make this event a success.

 Students: As a student seeking a degree or receiving training in a STEM area this is an ideal opportunity to work alongside individuals doing cyber and IT work.
 Being a part of a collaborative team will allow you to demonstrate your skills and strengths all the while learning from others across diverse technical areas.
-This event will expose you to the different aspects, challenges and numerous innovative opportunities in cyber and IT career fields.
+This event will expose you to the different aspects, challenges and numerous innovative opportunities in cyber and IT career fields with a focus on AF mission areas.

-Cyber Patriots: Much of the focus in Cyber Patriot competitions focus on either hardening or penetrating an existing system.
+Cyber Patriots: Cyber Patriot competitions focus on either hardening or penetrating an existing system.
 Such knowledge is crucial in building IT systems and networks from the ground up.
 Why not put that technical acumen to use in developing a new innovative idea?
-Cyber Security professionals are in high demand and the knowledge and expertise you possess is pivotal at the start and throughout the lifecycle of a system.
+Cybersecurity professionals are in high demand and the knowledge and expertise you possess is pivotal at the start and throughout the lifecycle of a system.
 This event gives you the opportunity to test your mettle!

 USAF Military Members: In the cyberspace realm of the USAF mission, professional development often requires the exploration of opportunities external to the organization.
 Such exploration and experimentation with varying technologies employed by industry is limited within a closed cyberspace environment.
 In contrast to the normal mission environment, this event will give you the opportunity to bring innovative ideas, develop those ideas using those technologies with a community of professionals, and present those ideas to USAF key leaders.

 Industry: Whether you’re an integrator, developer, or manager you are in an ideal position to bring value added technology expertise to this event.
-The latest technology tools and solutions are brought to the Air Force by industry.
+The latest technology tools and solutions are brought to the USAF by industry.
 Industry IT professionals are essential to solving military problems through innovation.
 This event will give you an opportunity to bring your best of breed technology expertise to the forefront in solving a mission area problem for the Air Force.

 Goals and Objectives